MicrosoftDocs/microsoft-365-community/docs/basics/information-architecture-managed-metadata-vs-lookup-column.md

-# Information Architecture - Managed Metadata vs Lookup columns
+# Information Architecture - Managed Metadata versus Lookup columns

 Before we jump to the topic at hand, a little recap of the terminology involved:

 * Metadata: means information about something, in SharePoint usually information about documents, pages or list items
-* A list column: is a metadata column connected to a list, the column itself can be of different data types: text, numbers, date&time, people picker, managed metadata
+* List column: is a metadata column in a list or library.
+The column itself can be of different data types: text, numbers, date & time, people picker, managed metadata, etc.
-* A lookup column: this is a column type where we get the data values from another list in the same site.
+* Lookup column: This is a column type where we the data values come from another list in the same site (web).
-* Managed metadata: is a globally available metadata service that can be shared by all site collections in SharePoint Online or SharePoint on-premises
+* Managed metadata: A globally available metadata service that can be shared by all site collections in SharePoint Online or SharePoint on premises.

-## How does Lookup columns works?
+## How do Lookup columns work?

 A lookup column is a metadata column that that gets its data from another list in the same site.
-Before you start creating the columns it's always a good practice to actually think of how your column relationships will be depends on your use case.
+Before you start creating the column it's always a good practice to actually think of how your column relationships will work.
+This will depends on your use case(s).

-Example: I have a document library where our company stores our vendor agreements, and we will like to "tags" the agreements with the vendor names, that way it's easier for us to track the documents.
+Example: I have a document library where our company stores our vendor agreements and would like to "tag" each agreement with the vendor name(s).
+That way it's easier for us to find specific documents, filter by vendor, etc.

-* In SharePoint create a library named Agreements
+* In SharePoint, create a document library called Vendor Agreements
 * In the same site create a custom list named Vendors
-* You can extend the list to contain more data, but in this case I will create two extra date&time columns to to see if the vendor is still active or not.
-You can of course use column formatting to make it look better, ;)
+* You can extend the list to contain more data, but in this case I will create two extra date & time columns to to see if the vendor is still active or not.
+You can of course use column formatting to make it look better.

 ![vendorlist](../../images/information-architecture-managed-metadata-vs-lookup-column/vendor01.png)

-* Navigate back to the Agreements library
+* Navigate back to the Vendor Agreements document library
-* In the library create a new column and for the data type choose lookup, point the lookup to the Vendor list and include any extra data you might need from the vendor list.
-Unfortunately not all data columns are supported.
+* In the Vendor Agreements library, create a new column and choose lookup for the data type.
+Choose the Vendor list and the Title column, and include any extra data you might need from the vendor list.
+Note: not all data types are supported.
-* After the lookup column is added you can use this to tag any document you have in the library
+* After the lookup column is added you can use it to tag any document you have in the library

 ![lookupcolumn](../../images/information-architecture-managed-metadata-vs-lookup-column/lookup01.png)

 ![lookupcolumn](../../images/information-architecture-managed-metadata-vs-lookup-column/lookup02.png)

-## Pros of Lookup columns:
+## Pros of Lookup columns

 * You can create lookup columns as site owner
-* You can add more field from the source list as metadata to the destination list
+* You can add more fields from the source list as metadata to the destination list
-* Members can contribute to the source list, without "messing" up the list setup
+* Members can contribute to the source list, without changing the list setup
-* All update to the source list will update the destination list
+* All updates to the source list will update the destination list

-## Cons of Lookup columns:
+## Cons of Lookup columns

-* Lookup is only available with source list in the current site
+* Lookup columns can only be created with source lists in the current site
 * In order to re-use in another site we have to recreate both the source list and the lookup column
-* Beware that deleting items from the source list will "mess up" the destination list, remember to use "Enforce relationship behavior, restrict deleting" when creating the column.
+* Beware that deleting items from the source list will remove those values from items in the destination list, unless you remember to use "Enforce relationship behavior, restrict deleting" when creating the column.

-## How does Managed Metadata columns works?
+## How do Managed Metadata columns work?

-Managed Metadata columns depends on SharePoint Taxonomy service and because it's a globally available feature you need to have delegated ownership to at least a termset in order to be able to manage it.
+Managed Metadata columns depend on the SharePoint Taxonomy service for syndication.
+Because it's a globally available feature you need to have delegated ownership to at least a term set in order to be able to manage it.

-* In this example I've created a termset called document status to track if it's in "draft, wainting approval or published"
+* In this example I've created a term set called **Document status** with the terms **Draft**, **Waiting approval**, or **Published**
-* I'm adding this termset as a column to the Agreement library above
+* I'm adding this term set as a column to the Vendor Agreement library above
-* I'm using this column to track the approval of the Documents we have here
+* I'm using this column to track the approval of the documents we have in the library

 ![mmd](../../images/information-architecture-managed-metadata-vs-lookup-column/mmd01.png)